-1. The Office of the President
+- 1. The Office of the President - a.

-- a.
 The President, the Vice President, and the positions outlined in this section, shall be considered members of the Office of the President. - b.
 The Chief of Staff to the President shall assist the President and the Office of the President, in the discharge of their powers and fulfilment of their duties.
 Supervisory duties must be delegated in writing. - c.
 The Chief of Staff to the Vice President shall assist the Vice President and the Office of the President in the discharge of their powers and fulfillment of their duties.
 Supervisory duties must be delegated in writing. - d.
 The Communications Director shall have authority over all public communications of the organization including but not limited to the website, social media, press releases, and supervise Communications Team. - i.
-The Communications Team shall retain at least one Graphic Designer, a Multimedia Specialist, and a Creative Director to handle the creation of promotional, educational, recruitment, and other materials. - e.
-The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center Staff.
+The Communications Team shall retain a Creative Team composed of at least one Graphic Designer, a Multimedia Specialist, and a Creative Director to handle the creation of promotional, educational, recruitment, and other materials. - 1.
+The Creative Director shall oversee the Creative Team. - ii.
+The Deputy Communications Director shall assist the Communications Director in the discharge of their powers and fulfillment of their duties.
+Supervisory duties must be delegated in writing. - e.
+The Funding Supervisor shall oversee Tier-II funding and supervise the Funding Staff. - i.
+The Funding Staff shall disburse funds to undergraduate student groups in accordance with all laws and/or policies. - ii.
+The Funding Staff will hold a weekly funding meeting during academic semesters to vote on funding requests and maintain a transparent funding process for student groups. - f.
+The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center (SOC) Staff. - i.
+The SOC Staff shall be charged with creating and maintaining records of the Undergraduate Student Government. - ii.
+The SOC Staff shall support undergraduate student groups in accordance with any resources made available by the Undergraduate Student Government.

-2. The Office of the Chief Diversity Officer
+- g.
+The Student Organization Center Supervisor shall oversee the operations of the Student Organization Center and supervise the Student Organization Center Staff. - 2.
+The Office of the Chief Diversity Officer - a.

-- a.
 The Chief Diversity Officer and the positions outlined in this section, shall be considered members of the Office of the Chief Diversity Officer. - b.
 The Diversity, Equity, & Inclusion (DEI) Manager shall assist the Chief Diversity Officer and the Office of the Chief Diversity Officer, in the discharge of their powers and fulfilment of their duties.
-Supervisory duties must be delegated in writing. - i. i.
+Supervisory duties must be delegated in writing. - i.
 Diversity, Equity, & Inclusion (DEI) Advocacy Coordinators shall report to the Diversity, Equity, & Inclusion (DEI) Manager - c.
-The Programming Director of Gender Equality and Social Inclusion shall advise the Chief Diversity Officer in the process of assessing the implications of all gender identities of any internal planned action including policies and programs within all levels of the Undergraduate Student Government.

-- d.
 The Chief Diversity Officer shall oversee the Diversity & Outreach Commission and may appoint a Deputy Director to help manage Commission tasks. - 3.
 The Office of the Comptroller - a.
 The positions outlined in this section, and the Comptroller, shall be considered members of the Office of the Comptroller. - b.
-The Funding Supervisor shall oversee Tier-II funding and supervise the Funding Staff. - c.
-The Fiscal Manager shall serve to assist the Comptroller in fiscal matters that may include Tier-II Funding and budgeting. - d.
-The Inventory Specialist shall assist in the cataloging, maintaining, and upkeep of internal and external inventory. - 4.
-The Funding Staff - a.
-The Funding Staff shall disburse funds to undergraduate student groups in accordance with all laws and/or policies. - b.
-The Funding Staff will hold a weekly funding meeting during academic semesters to vote on funding requests and maintain a transparent funding process for student groups. - 5.
-Student Organization Center (SOC) Staff - a.
-The SOC Staff shall be charged with creating and maintaining records of the Undergraduate Student Government. - b.
-The SOC Staff shall support undergraduate student groups in accordance with any resources made available by the Undergraduate Student Government.
+The Fiscal Manager shall serve to assist the Comptroller in fiscal matters that may include Tier-II Funding and budgeting. - c.
+The Inventory Specialist shall assist in the cataloging, maintaining, and upkeep of internal and external inventory.